-There is a huge amount of data moving between the engine sensors and ECU when using the TECgt system.
-The data logging feature of the system allows users to view all of this data in graphical format, thereby simplifying tuning and troubleshooting by a huge amount.
-Data logging is available in two modes: On-Board Data logging (OBD) and PC-Based Data logging (PCD).
-As their name imply, OBD stores sensor information inside the TECgt's ECU, while PCD stores sensor information on the hard drive of a laptop.
+There is a huge amount of data moving between the engine sensors and ECU when using the TEC3 system.
+The datalogging feature of the system allows users to view all of this data in graphical format, thereby simplifying tuning and troubleshooting by a huge amount.
+Datalogging is available in two modes: On-Board Datalogging (OBD) and PC-Based Datalogging (PCD).
+As their names imply, OBD stores sensor information inside the TEC3's ECU, while PCD stores sensor information on the hard drive of a laptop.

-J.1.
-PC-Based Data logging
+I.1.
+PC-Based Datalogging

 PCD requires the use of a laptop computer to record sensor data.
 The volume of recorded data is only limited by hard drive space.
-Since the data is recorded in a simple text file, only a small amount of disk space is needed for a lot of data logging.
+Since the data is recorded in a simple text file, only a small amount of disk space is needed for a lot of datalogging.

-To engage the PCD function, simply click on the "Create Data log File" button in the WinTec software.
-The speed at which the data logging occurs can be defined, as can the length of the data recording.
-To view the data, click the "View Data log File" button in the software.
+To engage the PCD function, simply click on the "Create Datalog File" button in the Wintec software.
+The speed at which the datalogging occurs can be defined, as can the length of the data recording.
+To view the data, click the "View Datalog File" button in the software.
 The data can be displayed on either a single graph with all the sensors, or individual graphs for each sensor.

-J.2.
-On-Board Data logging
+I.2.
+On-Board Datalogging

 OBD does not require that a laptop be present to record data.
-Instead, the OBD function is engaged by a switch to voltage on a GP I/O channel.
-Using the Data Log Status Light line (pin G16), an OBD status light can be wired to tell the user what mode of data logging is occurring.
-Consult Figures H.1.7 and H.2.2 to wire the GP I/O and Data Log Status Light to configure the data logging.
-When wired appropriately, the status light will display the following codes: Light is Off: No OBD is occurring.
-Light is Flashing: The OBD function is active, and data is being recorded.
+Instead, the OBD function is engaged by a switch to voltage on a GPI channel.
+Using the Spare Output line (pin G21), an OBD status light can be wired to tell the user what mode of datalogging is occurring.
+Consult Figures G.7 6 and F.4 2 to wire the GPI and Spare Output to configure the datalogging.
+When wired appropriately, the status light will display the following codes:

+Light is Off: No OBD is occurring

+Light is Flashing: The OBD function is active, and data is being recorded

 Light is On: The OBD memory is full.

-When the OBD memory is full, turn the GP I/O switch off.
-View the data log file with the Wintec software by selecting the GP I/O channel and double click on "Retreive Data Log from Unit".
-If you do not wish to view a particular OBD file, simply turn the GP I/O switch back on, and the previous file will be erased.
-This is an important fact: whenever the GP I/O switch is turned off, the data will remain in the Tec's memory, even if the engine is shut off.
+When the OBD memory is full, turn the GPI switch off.
+View the datalog file with the Wintec software by selecting the "View Datalog File" button.
+If you do not wish to view a particular OBD file, simply turn the GPI switch back on, and the previous file will be erased.
+This is an important fact: whenever the GPI switch is turned off, the data will remain in the TEC's memory, even if the engine is shut off.
 When the switch is turned back on, the previous data will ALWAYS be erased.